What to Do When You Move In?

 An Post handles the payment of the licence which can be made by the following methods:

-- Calling An post at 01 705 8800.
-Credit card payments only over the phone.
+2. Calling An Post at 01 705 8800.
+Credit or debit card payments accepted over the phone.

 How to Sort Bills for Student Housing?

-Let’s face it, with the high cost of housing in Ireland, most student housing in Dublin is often shared accommodation.
+Let's face it, with the high cost of housing in Ireland, most student housing is often shared accommodation.
 This is great to lower the monthly rental costs and share the burden of the monthly utility bills but can be a headache when it comes time to settle these bills and apply student discounts.

 First and foremost, take the time to have a conversation with all of your housemates and set out the ground rules from the start.
+Apart from the cleaning rotation, you need to keep track of all the various bills to pay, including the rent itself!

 Here are some options on how to best keep track and ensure everyone pays their share: